Case Studies

 Complex water chemistry

-Eskom stations face challenging raw-water quality with high TDS, variable pH and seasonal biofouling—perfect for validating Mexel®432 performance.
+Eskom stations face challenging raw-water quality with high TDS, variable pH and seasonal biofouling, making them suitable for disciplined, site-specific evaluation.

 Established protocols

-Validated via ASME PTC 12.2, providing a rigorous, transparent framework for baseline → intervention → review assessment.
+Heat rate performance is measured using ASME PTC 12.2 (TTD/TR methodology), providing a rigorous, transparent framework for baseline → intervention → review assessment.

 Independent verification